No applications? We reveal the main obstacles that can stop prospective candidates in their tracks.

 2. A salary range isn’t stated

-3. The job ad doesn’t contain information about the location or the requirements of the role
+3. The job ad doesn’t contain information about the location of the role

 4. Candidates expect the application process to be complicated and/or time intensive

-When candidates expect the application process is going to be complicated and they don’t know the salary on offer, many will not invest the time to submit an application.
+When candidates expect the application process is going to be complicated and they don’t know the salary on offer, many won’t invest the time to apply.
+In fact, 49% of candidates have given up on applying for a job because the process was too long.

 “Ensuring that the candidate experience is personable, encouraging and timely is crucial to calming any fears that the process will be time intensive,” says Natasha Hawker, Managing Director of Employee Matters and author of ‘From Hire to Fire and Everything in Between’.